noiseprotocol/noise_spec/noise.md

  * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

-The recommended hash functions are SHA2-256 and BLAKE2s because:
+The recommended hash function families are SHA2 and BLAKE2 because:

- * SHA2-256 is widely available.
+ * SHA2 is widely available.
- * SHA2-256 is often used alongside AES-256.
+ * SHA2 is often used alongside AES.
- * BLAKE2s is similar to ChaCha20.
+ * BLAKE2 is similar to ChaCha20.

+Hash output lengths of 32 are supported because:

+ * SHA2-256 and BLAKE2s have sufficient collision-resistance at the 128-bit security level.
- * SHA2-256 and BLAKE2s require less state than SHA2-512 and BLAKE2b and
+ * SHA2-256 and BLAKE2s require less RAM, and less calculation when processing smaller inputs (due to smaller block size), then their larger brethren (SHA2-512 and BLAKE2b).
- produce a sufficient-sized output (32 bytes).
- * SHA2-256 and BLAKE2s process smaller input blocks than SHA2-512 or
+ * SHA2-256 and BLAKE2s are faster on 32-bit processors than their larger brethren.
- BLAKE2b (64 bytes vs 128 bytes), avoiding unnecessary calculation when processing smaller inputs.

-Chaining keys and cipher keys are 256 bits because:
+Cipher keys are 256 bits because:

- * The chaining keys accumulate the DH output, so collision-resistance is desirable.
- * Having chaining keys and cipher keys the same length makes it possible to use a single, fixed-output `HKDF()` function for `MixKey()` and `Split()`.
  * 256 bits is a conservative length for cipher keys when considering cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.